AngelValentino/FindIt/DESIGN.md

 The `tags` table includes:

 - `id`: Specifies the unique ID for the tag as an `INT UNSIGNED`.
 This column has the `PRIMARY KEY` constraint.
 - `name`: Specifies the name of the tag as a `VARCHAR(25)`.
-This column has the `UNIQUE` and `NOT NULL` constraints to ensure each tag is distinct and to avoid creating duplicate tags if two users type the same one.
+This column has the `UNIQUE` and `NOT NULL` constraints to ensure each tag is distinct and to avoid creating duplicate names if two users type the same one.
 Instead, we can simply query the existing tag.

 #### user_friends